In acute cases of domestic violence, please call the police at 110 (24/7). If you want to talk to someone because of loneliness or personal hardship, please, for example, call the Berlin corona-counselling hotline 030 403 665 885 (8am-12am). If you need help in securing the financial liquidity of yo

 How entrepreneurs make decisions under uncertainty

 Most of us have a built-in dislike or at least skepticism in the light of uncertain situations.
 Entrepreneurs, however, seem to make different use of uncertainty or even actively look for it in order to create something.
 Since most ventures fail, entrepreneurship research is very interested in expert entrepreneurs.[v]
 They employ a special decision-making logic that that Saras D. Sarasvathy coined effectuation.[vi]
 It is flexible, collaborative, adaptive over time and responsive to change and instability.
-Unlike classical management, it is not focused on planning and predicting future events, but on what is controllable right now in order to shape an unpredictable future.
+Unlike classical management, it is not focused on planning and predicting future events.
+Rather, it looks at what is controllable right now in order to shape an unpredictable future.
 Effectuation is based on 4 core principles:

 How do you decide if or how to do something?
-Effectuators start with what they have and what they are good at, and then work on creating potential outcomes with these means.
-They do not plan a fancy meal and then try to acquire all the skills and ingredients necessary to make it, they open the fridge and make a dish with what is there.
-They focus on what they can get their hands on now, and go from there.
-In a world of ongoing unpredictable news due to the new coronavirus and COVID-19, the disease resulting from it, try not to hold on to a specific goal in the future that is outside of your control, remind yourself of what you have right now and use it as your starting point.
+Effectuators start with what they have and what they are good at.
+Then, they work on creating potential outcomes with these means.
+They do not plan a fancy meal and then try to acquire all the skills and ingredients necessary to make it.
+First, they open the fridge and make a dish with what is there.
+These entrepreneurs focus on what they can get their hands on now, and go from there.
+In a world of ongoing unpredictable news due to the new coronavirus and COVID-19, the disease resulting from it, try not to hold on to a specific goal in the future that is outside of your control.
+Remind yourself of what you have right now and use it as your starting point.

 Let’s effectuate together

-Tying all these strands together, entrepreneurs actively engage in uncertainty by being open and receptive to information and feedback.
-They use what they have and whom they know and accept that all of this may change over time.
+Summing up, entrepreneurs actively engage in uncertainty by being open and receptive to information and feedback.
+They use what they have as well as whom they know and accept that everything may change over time.
 They focus on what they can control in the light of an unpredictable future.
 Moreover, in uncertain times, entrepreneurs widen the strategic scope of their activities, are more open to experimentation and use effectuation more often.[vii]

-For us, who are handling this collective uncertainty due to Corona, effectuation is an invitation to widen our stance and try new things without overspending, team up, engage whatever comes our way and focus on our core.
-Together we will become skillful sailors who make it to the other side of this.
+For us, who are handling this collective uncertainty due to corona, effectuation is an invitation.
+We are asked to widen our stance and try new things without overspending, team up, engage whatever comes our way and indeed to focus on our core.
+Together we will become skillful sailors who surely make it to the other side of this.

 Did these thoughts resonate with you?
 How can we help you?
 Let me know your concerns and me and my team will see what we can do.
 I would love to hear from you!